apooravvyas/apooravvyas/README.md

 - 🤝 I’m looking for help with **Machine Learning and Smart Contracts**

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/apoorav-vyas-b699731b5/](https://www.linkedin.com/in/apoorav-vyas-b699731b5/)

 - 📝 I also write articles on [https://medium.com/@apoorav_vyas](https://medium.com/@apoorav_vyas)

 - 💬 Ask me about **ML and Web3**

-- 📫 How to reach me **apoorav57@gmail.com**
+- 📫 You can reachout to  me at **apoorav57@gmail.com**

-- 📄 Know about my experiences on [https://twitter.com/apoorav_vyas](https://twitter.com/apoorav_vyas)
+- 📄 Know about my experiences on [https://www.linkedin.com/in/apoorav-vyas-b699731b5/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">